Snow Camping

 Boy Scout Snow Camping

 This is not to say that every boy with a pair of snowshoes and a good attitude should venture off into the snow.
-It takes training, equipment, and conscientious leadership for a successful outing.
+It takes some training, equipment, and conscientious leadership for a successful outing.
 And not all snow camping trips are the same level of difficulty.
-Click here for a description, from easiest to hardest, of the kinds of trips you might consider.

-Scroll to the bottom and you will find a video that expalins how to dig a snow cave.
+The video below explains how to dig a snow cave.

 Many Northern California Troops snow camp near Bear Valley in the Sierras.
 Drive to the end of Hwy 4 and park at the entrance to Alpine Lake.
 That’s as far as you can drive because the road is not plowed after that.
 You need Sno Park Passes for each vehicle that is parked (even for the afternoon).
 They can be purchased online – click here.
 Alternatively, Sno Park Passes can be purchased in Arnold on your way up to Bear Valley at SNAC, which is right after you enter Arnold.
 (If you pass the shopping center with the Round Table Pizza, you have gone just a little too far.)
 Vehicles will get ticketed at any Sno Park if they do not have a Parking Pass or if they do not have a front license plate.
 Be warned.